redhat-developer-tooling/openshift-vagrant/README.md

 <a name="what-is-it"></a>
 ## What is it?

-This repository contains a _Vagrantfile_ to start a Vagrant virtual machine based on CDK 1.0.1, running a containerized version of OpenShift Enterprise.
+This repository contains Vagrant setups to start a Vagrant virtual machine running a containerized version of OpenShift Enterprise using CDK 1.0.1 respectively 2.0 Beta3

 <a name="prerequisites"></a>
 ## Prerequisites